William McKinley: Western Virginia and Antietam

-When the Southern states seceded from the Union and the American Civil War began, thousands of men in Ohio volunteered for service.
+When the Confederate states seceded and the American Civil War began in 1861, thousands of men in Ohio volunteered for service.
 Among them were McKinley and his cousin William McKinley Osbourne, who enlisted as privates in the newly formed Poland Guards in June 1861.
 The men left for Columbus where they were consolidated with other small units to form the 23rd Ohio Infantry.

 The men were unhappy to learn that, unlike Ohio's earlier volunteer regiments, they would not be permitted to elect their officers; these would be designated by Ohio's governor, William Dennison.
 Dennison appointed Colonel William Rosecrans as the commander of the regiment, and the men began training on the outskirts of Columbus.
 McKinley quickly took to the soldier's life: he wrote a series of letters to his hometown newspaper extolling the army and the Union cause.
 Delays in issuance of uniforms and weapons again brought the men into conflict with their officers, but Major Rutherford B. Hayes convinced them to accept what the government had issued them; his style in dealing with the men impressed McKinley, beginning an association and friendship that would last until Hayes's death in 1893.